ertekin-research-group/2023-Channyung-Ga2O3-EPR/README.md

 C. POSCAR files at high temperatures with vacuum slabs for band alignment calculations

-D. LOCPOT files (the sum of local ionic potential and the Hartree potential) at high temperatures for band alignment calculations
+D. Planar averaged LOCPOT files (the averaged sum of local ionic potential and the Hartree potential along a-axis) at high temperatures for band alignment calculations

 E. Others
   1) Electronic band structure of the primitive cell of beta-gallium oxide